sarandd1234/course-registration-system/README.md

 **Jeremy – QA Analyst**
 Today, I am currently reviewing the sprint requirements and preparing test cases for authentication, course search, and eligibility.
 Now that the backend and database are available, I am beginning testing using Postman and will start documenting results with screenshots.
 No blockers at the moment.

+(**4/2**)

+**Saran : Backend Developer**

+**Madilynn : Database Engineer**
+Yesterday, I focused on improving the database design and validating its structure.
+I updated the ERD to ensure it fully adheres to Third Nominal Form and made sure those changes were accurately reflected in the corresponding entity table.
+I also ran several COUNT and JOIN queries to verify data relationships and confirm everything is functioning as expected.
+In addition, I successfully executed the table creation script and confirmed the output was correct.
+To further validate the schema, I ran DESCRIBE on each table to check that all fields, data types, and constraints were properly defined.
+Today, I’ve completed my assigned tasks and plan to connect with my team to prepare for the second sprint and align on next steps.
+I don’t have any blockers at this time.

+**Tiffany : Frontend Developer**

+**Jeremy: QA Analyst**